British co-operative movement: Community pubs

 Community pubs have largely resulted from situations where a pub chain has chosen to close a pub, often in a village which is otherwise under-served by pubs.
 Commonly community pubs in England are established by listing the pub as an Asset of Community Value under the 2011 Localism Act before a group of local people raise sufficient funds to purchase and re-open the pub.
 Funds are often raised using a community shares scheme and are subsequently run as co-operatives.
 As of 2015, there are 35 community pubs registered in the UK.
 In some situations a community pub may also incorporate a community shop.

-Examples of community pubs include: The Angler's Rest, Bamford, Fox and Hounds, Charwelton, The Rose and Crown, Hexham and The Ivy House in Nunhead, south London.
+Examples of community pubs include: The Angler's Rest, Bamford, Fox and Goose, Hebden Bridge, Fox and Hounds, Charwelton, The Rose and Crown, Hexham and The Ivy House in Nunhead, south London.